 If you use iframe mode, add *.sezzle.com to your site’s Content Security Policy (CSP) allowlist so the Sezzle checkout iframe can load.

-If your checkout runs inside a webview or embedded browser where popups may be blocked, use iframe mode instead. iframe mode will not work properly without first contacting Sezzle.
-For security reasons, Sezzle must enable iframe for your domain(s).
-To have it enabled, please submit a request with your Sezzle Merchant UUID and a list of domains to be allowed per environment (production and sandbox).
-For example, please enable uat1.mysite.com, uat2.mysite.com in sandbox and www.mysite.com, mysite.com in production.
+iframe: required when popups are blocked (e.g. inside a webview or embedded browser).
+Sezzle must enable iframe for your domain(s) first — submit your Merchant UUID and the domains to allow per environment (sandbox and production).
+For example: please enable uat1.mysite.com, uat2.mysite.com in sandbox and www.mysite.com, mysite.com in production.

 This section covers how to present Sezzle as a payment method at checkout.
 Depending on your webpage’s design, you might wish to display Sezzle as an alternative payment method (APM) button, a radio option in a list of payment methods, and/or as an alternative submission button.
 Below are some examples of how to implement the front-end component.